 Trust litigation is often a lengthy and very expensive process.
 Most probate attorneys will not take on a case on a contingency basis, so the challenger must be prepared to foot substantial legal bills.
 In addition, under most circumstances, it is the burden of the challenger to prove his or her case and not the burden of the trustee or other party to the trust to disprove the challenger’s allegations.
 Most trust litigation does not actually make it to a trial.
 Instead, most trust litigation cases are settled between the parties, sometimes through mediation.

-Contact a Riverside or San Bernardino County Trust Litigation Attorney
+Contact an Orange, Riverside, or San Bernardino County Trust Litigation Attorney